andrei-sandor/andrei-sandor/README.md

 - ⚡ Fun fact: ...
 -->

-🧑🏻‍🎓 Third Year Software Engineering Co-op student at McGill University passionated about Machine Learning and Software Development
+🧑🏻‍🎓 Fourth Year Software Engineering Co-op student at McGill University passionated about Software Development and Machine Learning.

-👨🏻‍💻 Two internships completed (Rogue Research and Gildan).
-Currently one at Autodesk in Fall 2023.
+👨🏻‍💻 Four internships completed (Rogue Research, Autodesk and Gildan).

-🌱 I’m currently learning more about Machine Learning and using data by doing courses (IBM certificate) and working on repos offering exercises about Pandas, Scikit-Learn, Numpy and Matplotlib.
+🌱 I’m currently learning more about Machine Learning and working on repos offering exercises about Pandas, Scikit-Learn, Numpy and Matplotlib.

 💪 Master these programming languages:
 - C++ (Including OpenCV)